faucetsdn/udmi/docs/specs/gateway.md

 Proxy device [_config_](../messages/config.md) contain a special [🧬`localnet` block](../../gencode/docs/config.html#localnet) section that specifies information required by the gateway to contact the local device.
-E.g., the fact that a device is 'BacNET' and also the device's BacNET object ID.
+E.g., the fact that a device is 'BACnet' and also the device's BACnet object ID.
 Based on this, the gateway can communicate with the target device and proxy all other messages.